Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-From ‘Hamilton’ to the Beatles, the studio that Mickey Mouse built offers a lot of fare for grownups
+From ‘Hamilton’ to the Beatles, the streamer Mickey Mouse built has a lot to interest grown-ups

 Here are our picks for the best movies and series on Disney+.

-Alex Honnold, the rope-shunning climber at the center of the Oscar-winning 2018 documentary Free Solo, is back.
-After conquering Yosemite’s El Capitan, he teams with climber Hazel Findlay to mount an even more treacherous rock wall: Greenland’s Ingmikortilaq.
+Alex Honnold, the rope-shunning climber at the center of the Oscar-winning 2018 documentary, is back.
+After conquering Yosemite’s El Capitan, how he teams with another climber, Hazel Findlay to mount an even more treacherous rock wall: Greenland’s Ingmikortilaq.
 The views are as spectacular as the nervy athleticism in this three-part National Geographic series.

-The Lord of the Rings auteur Peter Jackson, 62, sifted through 60 hours of unseen footage (and 150 hours of unheard audio) of the Fab Four making their final album, 1970’s Let It Be.
-The cameras capture the artists at work and play, with surprisingly little of the acrimony that legend said was roiling among the bandmates at the time.
-This three-part series is a deep dive for music fans, one that culminates in a remarkable final concert on the roof of the band’s London headquarters.
+The Lord of the Rings auteur Peter Jackson sifted through 60 hours of unseen footage (and 150 hours of unheard audio) captured as the Fab Four made their final album, 1970’s Let It Be.
+The cameras capture the artists at work, and at play, with surprisingly little of the acrimony that legend said was roiling among the members at the time.
+This three-part series is a deep dive for music fans, one that culminates in the band’s remarkable final concert, performed on the roof of the band’s London headquarters.

 Hamilton (2020)

-You may not have gotten to Broadway to be in the room where it happens, but you can experience Lin-Manuel Miranda’s award-winning musical at home, with the entire original cast (including Miranda himself in the title role).
-The actor-musician’s hip-hop opera on the life of founding father Alexander Hamilton is a mesmerizing achievement — and watching at home allows you to pause, rewind and catch all the wordplay of the lightning-fast lyrics.
+You may not have gotten to Broadway to be in the room where it happens, but now you can experience Lin-Manuel Miranda’s award-winning musical at home — with the entire original cast (including Miranda himself in the title role).
+The actor-musician’s hip-hop opera on the life of founding father Alexander Hamilton is a mesmerizing achievement — and watching at home allows you to pause, rewind and catch all the wordplay of his lightning-fast lyrics.

 Isle of Dogs (2018)

-Director Wes Anderson, 55, has a much-memed affinity for visually stylized filmmaking that naturally lends itself to the fussiness of stop-motion animation.
-He followed his Oscar-nominated 2009 gem Fantastic Mr. Fox with this oddly prophetic film about the outbreak of a canine flu in Japan that leads a totalitarian leader to quarantine all the nation’s pups on a remote island ordinarily used for waste disposal.
+Director Wes Anderson has a much-memed affinity for visually stylized filmmaking that naturally lends itself to the fussiness of stop-motion animation.
+He followed his Oscar-nominated 2009 gem Fantastic Mr. Fox with this oddly prophetic film about the outbreak of a “canine flu” in Japan that leads a totalitarian leader to quarantine all the nation’s pups on a remote island ordinarily used for waste disposal.
 There, the refugees lead an insurrection that’s as charming as the imagery.

-Younger generations might think of Jim Henson’s creations as kid stuff, but this show was a prime time sensation that played off grownup popular culture in a savvy way that still holds up.
-While the ’70s references and variety show format may be off-putting to millennial and Gen Z viewers, older fans will savor the assortment of sketches, musical numbers, hilarious interstitial bits and special guests like George Burns, Danny Kaye and Lena Horne.
-For a deeper dive, the 2024 documentary Jim Henson: Idea Man explores the genius of the man who turned his mother’s green felt coat into the immortal Kermit the Frog.
+Younger generations might think of Jim Henson’s creations as kid stuff — but this show was a prime-time sensation that played off grown-up popular culture in a savvy way that still holds up.
+Of course, the ’70s references and even the variety-show format may be off-putting to millennials and Gen Z, but older fans will savor the assortment of sketches, musical numbers, and hilarious interstitial bits.
+(As well as “very special guests” like George Burns, Danny Kaye and Lena Horne.)
+For a deeper dive, the 2024 documentary Jim Henson Idea Man explores the genius of the man who turned his mother’s green felt coat into the immortal Kermit the Frog.

 The Princess Bride (1987)